xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

   - React
   - User Experience
 autoThumbnailImage: false
-thumbnailImage: /post/images/optimistic-ui/thumb.png
+thumbnailImage: /post/images/offline-first-chat-app/cover.png
-thumbnailImagePosition: top
+thumbnailImagePosition: left
-coverImage: /post/images/optimistic-ui/cover.png
+coverImage: /post/images/offline-first-chat-app/cover.png
 ---

 The chat app is a table stakes feature for any dating app.
 A responsive and reliable messaging experience encourages users to stay on the platform for communications.
 This is desirable from a trust and safety standpoint, as abusive messages produced on the platform can be effectively moderated and proper actions can be promptly taken.